eclipse-californium/californium.actinium/README.md

 Maven
 -----

+Actinium can only be built using JDK 1.8 because of its dependencies to some JDK internal classes (you are more than welcome to help us getting rid of them).
 Use `mvn clean install` in the root directory to build the Actinium (Ac) server.
-It requires at least java 1.8 JDK.
 A standalone JAR will be created in the ./run/ directory.

 The dependencies are available from the default Maven repositories.